Business Immigration Attorneys in Boston

 - Having education, training, or expertise in a specialty occupation

 Some of the steps to get started filing for an H-1B visa include submitting the application in full, paying filing fees, and responding to requests for further information.
 With an immigration attorney’s help, you have much better chances of meeting the requirements and getting approved.
 The current limit on H-1B visas prevents many people from achieving their immigration goals.
 Don’t let it happen to you.
-Call our law office now for help with this crucial immigration matter.

 Am I Eligible for L-1A or L-1B Visas?